 How to stop grinding teeth

-Wearing a mouthguard and reducing your stress and anxiety levels are great ways to stop yourself from grinding your teeth.
+Wearing a mouthguard and reducing your stress level are great ways to stop yourself from grinding your teeth.
 Practising mindfulness throughout the day and before bed (when teeth grinding often occurs) can help to minimise the impact.